Week 04 - Basic Vector Analysis

 - network analysis along streets or paths

-- enrichment and reporting workflows using external data platforms
+- optional enrichment and reporting workflows using external data platforms

 - a returning Earth Engine exercise that connects vector features to raster summaries